prabinkc2046/Docker-Compose-Training-Frontend-Backend-App/README.md

 # Docker Compose Project: Frontend-Backend Application

 This project is a simple frontend-backend application built using Docker Compose.
-It demonstrates the setup of a web application with a frontend service, a backend service, and a MySQL database.
+It serves as a practical implementation of the concepts learned during my Docker Compose training, showcasing my understanding of containerized application development.

+# Project Overview

+The application consists of the following components:

+	- Frontend: An Nginx web server serving static files for the frontend interface.
+	- Backend: A Flask-based backend server that communicates with the database and provides data to the frontend.
+	- Database: A MySQL database container to store and retrieve data.

+The project demonstrates how to orchestrate these components using Docker Compose, enabling easy deployment and management of the entire application stack.

+## Project Structure

+The project structure is as follows:

+docker-compose/
+├── backend
+│   ├── app.py
+│   ├── Dockerfile
+│   └── requirements.txt
+├── database
+│   └── init.sql
+├── docker-compose.yaml
+├── frontend
+│   ├── index.html
+│   └── script.js
+└── README.md

+	- The backend directory contains the Flask application code (app.py), a Dockerfile for building the backend image, and a requirements.txt file listing the necessary dependencies.

+	- The frontend directory contains the HTML (index.html) and JavaScript (script.js) files for the frontend interface.

+	- The database directory includes the init.sql script to initialize the MySQL database with the necessary table.

+	- The docker-compose.yml file defines the services, their configurations, and the network setup for the application.

 ## Prerequisites

 - Docker
 - Docker Compose

-## Project Structure

-- `docker-compose.yml`: Docker Compose configuration file defining the services and their dependencies.
-- `backend/`: Directory containing the backend code.
-- `frontend/`: Directory containing the frontend code.

 ## Usage